The Orenda: Reception

-The Orenda received positive reviews upon publication.
 The National Post called it "a timeless [novel]; born a classic".
 Quill & Quire dubbed it a "magnificent literary beast".
+The novel has been criticized for its depictions of the Wendat, Haudenosaunee and orenda.
+It has been described as a "comforting narrative to Canadians" and argued that the "Haudenosaunee are not represented well at all."

 Awards and nominations

 The novel was a shortlisted nominee for the 2013 Governor General's Award for English fiction.
 The novel was also longlisted for the 2013 Scotiabank Giller Prize, but failed to make the shortlist.

 The novel was selected for the 2014 edition of Canada Reads, where it was championed by journalist (and future Manitoba premier) Wab Kinew.
 On March 6, 2014, the novel won the competition.